-iDot stands for iDo One Thing.
+iDot stands for I Do One Thing.
 The concept is simple.
-If enough people do one small action each day to benefit the natural world, the combination of those action will add up to something huge.
+If enough people do one small action each day, to benefit the natural world, the combination of those actions will add up to something huge.
 Those actions don’t have to be huge.
-An ‘iDot’ can be as small as picking up a discarded tin can so a hedgehog doesn’t get trapped in it or turning off a tap while you clean your teeth to save water.
+An ‘iDot’ can be as small as picking up a discarded tin can, so a hedgehog doesn’t get trapped in it or turning off a tap while you clean your teeth, to save water.

 * Please note that any images submitted within an iDot post, will be viewed by all schools taking part in the iDot project